alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 - inspect the animal, semen or embryos before they’re moved
 - [complete the health certificates](https://webgate.ec.europa.eu/sanco/traces/) on the EU Trade Notification System (TRACES)

+[Question for SME: how much does it cost to get a licence?]

 Before the move happens, your vet should also:

 - tell [APHA](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#centre-for-international-trade-carlisle) if you’re in England, Scotland or Wales
 - tell [DARD](https://www.dardni.gov.uk/contact), if you’re in Northern Ireland

+[Question for SME: what do you need to do with your licence when you have it?
+Is it a case of attaching it to your export declaration?]

 ^You must make sure that animals or semen and embryos travel with their health certificates.^